Illegal drug use causes serious harm

-60% of those who use illegal drugs are 15 to 24 years old
+60% of those who use illegal drugs are 15 to 24 years old.
+Early drug use sets in motion a pattern of behaviour that can result in destructive personal and social consequences.

 Source – CCSA – Canadian Centre on Substance Use and Addiction – A Drug Prevention Strategy for Canada’s Youth